How to Monetize Data Analytics Offering?

-Most low-code/no-code development tools offer simple drag and drop capabilities to assist users with in building BI apps.
+Most low-code/no-code development tools offer simple drag-and-drop capabilities to assist users with building BI apps.
 These kinds of tools are one of the latest innovations in the BI space and come with pre-built components like charts, grids, gauges, tables, etc. that users can easily drag and drop into their custom dashboards.

 With this in mind, make sure to invest in an analytics solution that offers low-code/no-code development tools, so you can use the opportunity to monetize your data analytics offering.